brandur/org/fragments/the-force-awakens.md

 * One Stormtrooper captain (Phasma) has the knowhow to permanently disable the Starkiller's shields in a way that apparently can't be undone.
-Even the Death Star II needed an army of stone-wielding anthromorphic raccoons and some log traps to finish the job.
+Even the Death Star II needed an army of stone-wielding anthromorphic raccoons and some log traps to finish that job.
 * And on that subject, Captain Phasma may be the single most extraneous lauded character of the modern age (or at least since Boba Fett).
 She has cool armor, but literally contributes nothing throughout the entire duration of